xlladdins/xll/README.md

 ### The `4` and `12` Suffixes

-The Excel SDK has two versions of most data types, ones for pre 2007 Excel and ones for 2007 Excel and after.
+The Excel SDK has two versions of most data types, ones for pre 2007 Excel and ones for 2007 Excel and later.
 The new verions allow for large grids and wide character Unicode strings.
 The new data types have names with the suffix `12`.
 This library makes it possible to write add-ins that work with all version of Excel.
 It uses a technique similar to  the Windows [`TCHAR`](https://docs.microsoft.com/en-us/windows/win32/learnwin32/working-with-strings) technique.
 That uses the suffix `A` for char (ANSI) functions and the `W` suffix for wide character (Unicode) functions.
 When the suffix is omitted the appropriate function will be called based on macros set before including `<tchar.h>`.
+The major difference is that the generic functions always take UTF-8 strings.
+The xll library converts these to the appropriate string types for Excel.

 The xll library controls this by the macro `XLOPERX`.
 Define it to be